Rock and metal stars pay tribute to Layne Staley

-In honor of the anniversary of his death, some of rock’s loudest voices spoke to us about Layne’s legacy and impact.
-Here’s what they had to say.
+In honour the man himself, some of rock’s loudest voices spoke to us about Layne’s legacy and impact.
+Here’s what they had to say…

 Christopher Dudley, Underøath